Straight Shooter (Bad Company album)

 Straight Shooter is the second studio album by the English hard rock supergroup Bad Company.
-The album was released on April 2, 1975, a month after the release of the album's first single, "Good Lovin' Gone Bad", and four months before the second single, "Feel Like Makin' Love" (see 1975 in music).
+The album was released on 28 March 1975.

 The album reached number 3 on both the UK Albums Chart and the US Billboard 200.
 It was certified gold (500,000 units sold) by the Recording Industry Association of America a month after its release.
 The album was remastered and re-released in 1994.

 The track "Shooting Star" (written by lead singer Paul Rodgers) was lyrically inspired by the drug and alcohol-related deaths of guitarist Jimi Hendrix and other rock musicians.

 Background

-In June 1974, Bad Company released their self-titled debut album.
+In May 1974, Bad Company released their self-titled debut album.
 Three months later, the band and recording engineer Ron Nevison recorded at least eight songs at Clearwell Castle in Gloucestershire, England.
 Sometime later Nevison mixed the songs for Straight Shooter at Air Studios in London.
 The sleeve for the album was designed by Hipgnosis, who also designed their debut album.

 The first single from the album, "Good Lovin' Gone Bad", was released in March 1975 and reached No. 36 on the Billboard Hot 100.
-The album was released in April.
-The album's final single "Feel like Makin' Love" was released in August and reached No. 10 on the Hot 100.
+The album's final single "Feel like Makin' Love" was released in June and reached No. 10 on the Hot 100.